What's Captain America's favorite dessert? An American Apple Pie, of course! And this one has a red, white, and blue piecrust shield.

 Make the templates:

-- The templates are for the concentric rings of Captain America's shield that will go on top of the pie.
+- These are the templates for the concentric rings of Captain America's shield that will go on top of the pie.
 The ring colors are in this order: red, white, red, and then a blue circle with a white star in the center.
-Find a piece of flat paper to draw the templates.
-(Don't use something rolled like parchment: the rings will roll up on you and be very annoying.
-I found out the hard way!)
-The templates you need are:8-inch ring with a 6-inch hole in the middle

-2-inch sized star template or cookie cutter - Begin by drawing an 8-inch circle on the flat paper, and then draw a 6-inch circle in the middle of this.
-Fold your paper in half with the fold going through the middle of the circles.
-Cut out both circles: this will give you your 8-inch ring and then the 6-inch circle can be used for your next template, and so on until you get down to the 2-inch center circle.
-Have ready a 2-inch star cookie cutter, or draw a star on another piece of paper and cut it out as a template.
+- Draw an 8-inch circle on paper, then draw a 6-inch circle in the center of this.
+Fold your paper in half so that the fold goes through the middle of the circles.
+Cut out both circles: this will give you your 8-inch ring.
+The 6-inch circle can be used for your next template, and so on until you get down to the 2-inch center circle.

-- For Bowl 2: pour about ½ cup of ice water into a small bowl and add a few drops of red food coloring to it.
-(I use Wilton color System which as concentrated food coloring, and I used 5 drops.
-You may need a few drops more depending on your color.)
+- Pour ½ cup of ice water into a small bowl and add a few drops of red food coloring to it—I use 5 drops of concentrated gel coloring; you may need more depending on your food coloring.)
 Stir the water and color together.
-Add 2 tablespoons of the red water to the dry mixture.

-- Toss it together with a spoon, give it the squeeze test, and add more water if needed.
+- Take Bowl 2—add 2 tablespoons of the red water to the dry mixture.
+Toss it together with a spoon, give it the squeeze test, and add more water if needed.
 When it's moist enough squeeze the dough into a ball: the color will be splotchy but that's ok.
 It will get worked in further when the dough gets rolled.
 Flatten it, wrap it in plastic, and refrigerate it.

 - Refrigerate all the doughs for at least 30 minutes.